 For example; a shipper that wants to ship products from China to Mexico with an expected delivery time of 7 days.
 It makes a difference if you ask your logistics provider to quote a Next-Flight-Out service only or if you ask them quote provider both a Regular Air Freight and NFO service.
 There is a real opportunity for missed cost savings or missed deadlines if you do not properly browse your options.

 It is therefore important to have a solution available that can help you to request for both or even more freight modes at the same time.
 Why not compare Next-Flight-Out to Regular Air Freight and Parcel?
 The savings potential is huge.
 We therefore remind shippers to have an open mind when it comes to finding a solution.

-Don’t Hand Out Blank Checks.
+Don’t Hand Out Blank Checks

-Some shipments are more urgent then others.
+Some shipments are more urgent than others.
 Basically, you have missed a delivery or there was a delay, either way it is ASAP mode.
 ASAP is a term often used in the expedited logistics world, and an indicator for a logistics provider to increase their prices.
 The urgency is higher, so should the price be.
 Or so we think.
 However, a shipment always has an expected delivery time.
 Even if that time is in an hour.
 We often see logistics operations make the mistake of too easily asking for an ASAP delivery, opening themselves up to cost spikes.

-Provide Quoting Feedback to Logistics Providers.
+Provide Quoting Feedback To Logistics Providers